 The concept of ChoirKids came from the desire to provide kids the opportunity to sing in a non-auditioned choir, in communities that might not currently offer it, simply for fun and for free.
 Spearheaded by Jack Boomer and Jane Cowell, five members of the Arbutus Singers came together to form the Arbutus Singers Music Education Society in 2006.
 The goal, through a non-profit organization, was to establish children and youth choirs in the Greater Victoria area.
 The Society received charitable status in 2008.

-ChoirKids is a non-auditioned choir program for school-age kids that focuses on singing for fun to foster a love and appreciation for music.
+ChoirKids is a non-auditioned choir program delivered through the Victoria Conservatory of Music’s Outreach for Children, into local Victoria Elementary schools.
+ChoirKids focuses on singing for fun, to foster a love and appreciation for music.
 All music is learnt by ear, and may include at times light choreography.
 Weekly rehearsals provide a range of “warm-up” games, and repertoire is drawn from popular folk tunes, and contemporary music, sung either in unison, or in two parts.
 Piano, guitar, and/or ukulele accompaniment is provided where appropriate, and end of term performance opportunities are arranged in coordination with all ChoirKids groups and the Arbutus Singers.

 VICTORIA WEST ELEMENTARY SCHOOL